Partial sickness allowance

 If the part-time work is interrupted

 If your part-time work is interrupted temporarily due to for instance annual holiday, illness or your child’s illness, the partial sickness allowance can be paid in the normal manner during the interruption.
-A prerequisite for this is that the agreement on part-time work remains in force during the interruption.
+A prerequisite for this is that the agreement on part-time work remains valid during the interruption.

 If you are fit for work during the time that the agreement on part-time work is not in force, a waiting period will be applied to the partial sickness allowance paid after the interruption as follows: